Spanish for Kids: Common Objects, Body Parts, and Actions in Spanish

 - I can understand and act out basic action words.

 Remember that printables are included for every lesson!
-You can access the posters, practice sheets, and vocabulary/game cards in the Spanish Family Toolkit eBook.
+You can print the posters, practice sheets, and vocabulary/game cards HERE

 See the whole Learn Spanish for Kids series to follow every lesson!

 Essential Spanish Vocabulary for Lesson 2:

 If you need some help with pronunciation, you can look up any of these phrases at SpanishDict.